practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

 Addressing all his points right away would have been a bad idea, because it would have led me into a spiral of self-doubt.
 Instead, I just looked for one thing we could agree on so that we had some common ground to start from.
 The criticism about the column order dependency was a pretty good one, and so I decided to work with that.

-Whenever I think of good APIs I've seen for table interactions, the approach ActiveRecord 3 always comes to mind.
+Whenever I think of good APIs I've seen for table interactions, the approach ActiveRecord 3 takes always comes to mind.
 It seemed to fit this particular problem well, so I cautiously asked the judge for his opinion on the following code.

     table = Table.new(data)
     row   = table.where("Date" => "6/14/2011").first

     p row["Payments Received"] #=> "2"

-JUDGE: _"Hmm... that .first call looks weird, but this is a LOT better than your last attempt.
+JUDGE: _"Hmm... that `first()` call looks weird, but this is a LOT better than your last attempt.
 I won't be convinced until I see an implementation, though.
 Also, do you really think baking in the assumption that there are headers in the first row of your data is a good idea?"_

 His point about headers was a good one, and knowing that this was the closest thing I could get to approval from the judge, I started writing some tests that took his suggestion into account.